Siamese Cat Books for Adults - Novels, Short Stories, True Stories, Cozy Mysteries, New Books, and More...

 Moon Diamonds is about an actress, Monica, whose memory starts to fail her at crucial times, following the death of her mother.
 For a professional who relies on her memory for work, this is a disaster.

-Deciding to retire rather than struggle on, Monica sets about filling her
+Deciding to retire rather than keep on struggling, Monica sets about filling her

 suddenly empty time (some of these scenes are hilarious!) and finds this difficult, but her love of her Siamese cats comes to the rescue.